HerringtonDarkholme/herringtondarkholme.github.io/source/_posts/ast-grep-coze.md

 tags: AI
 ---

 Hi all!
-Happy new year!
+Happy New Year!
 I am Herrington, the author of [ast-grep](https://github.com/ast-grep/ast-grep).
-Today I am going to show you how I build a [discord bot](https://discord.com/invite/4YZjf6htSQ) for ast-grep that help people to understand the tool and help them write patterns or YAML rules.
+Today I am going to show you how I build a [discord bot](https://discord.com/invite/4YZjf6htSQ) for ast-grep that helps people to understand the tool and help them write patterns or YAML rules.

 And I get it done free, without code!
 You can try the bot via [ast-grep's discord channel](https://discord.com/invite/4YZjf6htSQ)!